mozilla/glean/docs/user/user/adding-glean-to-your-project/qt.md

 ## Debugging

-By default the Glean.js QML module uses a minified version of the Glean.js library.
+By default, the Glean.js QML module uses a minified version of the Glean.js library.
-It may be useful to use the unminified version of the library in order to get proper line numbers and function names when experiencing crashes.
+It may be useful to use the unminified version of the library in order to get proper line numbers and function names when debugging crashes.

 The bundle provided contains the unminified version of the library.
-In order to use it, open the `glean.js` file inside the provided module and change the line:
+In order to use it, open the `glean.js` file inside the included module and change the line:

 ```
 .import "glean.lib.js" as Glean